Sajid Khan Pathan

-Sajid Khan Pathan (born 1975) is an Indian politician from Maharashtra.
+Sajid Khan Mannan Khan (also Sajid Khan Pathan) (born 1975) is an Indian politician from Maharashtra.
 He is a member of the Maharashtra Legislative Assembly from Akola West Assembly constituency in Akola district.
 He won the 2024 Maharashtra Legislative Assembly election, representing the Indian National Congress.

 Early life and education

 Pathan was born in Akola, Maharashtra in a middle class family.
 He is the son of Mannan Khan Sujat Khan.
 He passed Class 8 at Mungilal Bajoriya School and later discontinued his studies in 1991 after failing to clear Class 10 examinations conducted by Akola Board, Amravati.